So you want to effect change in your orgnaisation’s fortunes?

 TimelessTime consultants have modelled, planned and managed change in many firms and organisations, large and small and in the UK and abroad.
 Here are some of the issues.

 You can change people.
 You can change the technology that the people use.
 Or you can change both people and technology.

 But what to change?
 And how much?
 And to achieve what?
 There are so many variables so many options.
 Most managers need help to determine a plan.

 Organisational development involves exploring options that will permit strategies to be achieved.
 Having options is one thing.
 Deciding which option will realise the best outcome is different.
 OD techniques permit outcomes to be predicted and the right plan to be selected.

 You’ll need to identify objectives and the change in people and capital needed in order to achieve these objectives.
-Capital purchases technology for people to use.
+Capital buys technology for people to use.
 You’ll want to change what your people achieve.